 You can read more about how to use keywords to get more followers in this post.

 STEP 6: Join group boards

-If you’ve got 500 followers, that means every time you pin something to your board, 500 people see it.
+If you’ve got 500 followers, that means every time you pin something to your board, up to 500 people see it.